sensu/sensu-go/cli/GUIDELINES.md

 In this way the user is not confused as to whether anything is actually happening.
 As an example, the import command consists of many operations that occur in sequence; as the operations are taking place they are printed to the screen as they happen.
-This is not only so the user can see that the result but so that they know that the command is continuing to execute.
+This is not only so the user can see the product of the operation but so that they know that the command is continuing to execute.

-One caveat is that you should be mindful of the messages you display, confusion or suspicion can easily arise from language that is too vague or too explicit.
+One caveat is that you should be mindful of the messages you display, confusion or suspicion can easily arise from language that is too vague or sometimes even if the language is too detailed.

+### Results

+Every command should return either a relevant affirmative message or a descriptive error.
+Without this feedback for most end-users it will be confusing as to whether anything actually occurred, whether they should attempt to run the command again, or if the correct action took place.
+No additional actions should be required by the user to be confident that their intended interaction was successful.

+Unless there is good reason to do otherwise the following should be true of any
+command:

+- Affirmative messages should generally one or two words, in the form of a title and should use the colour green.
+For example a command that updates an entity should result in a message that says "Updated."
+- For the sake of tooling that uses `sensuctl` ensure that the exit code is `0` on success and `1` when failures occur.

+More specific conventions regarding typical commands (create, update, etc.) can be found below.

+### Errors

+- Should be brief, explicit and clear.
+- Where ever possible provide suggestions to solve issue.
+- Use red colour

+## Table Elements
-## Errors
+## List Elements

 ## Management Commands